andrzejczepiel/Kubernetes_cluster_installation_on_RHEL_8/README.md

 In this manual I will present how I was installing Docker engine and Kubernetes cluster on EC2 instance in AWS running RedHat 8.

-I will present how I was adding repository to operating system in order to install Docker and Kubernetes packages.
+I will present how to add repository to operating system in order to install Docker and Kubernetes packages.
 I will show what changes i made to the operating system, how cluster was initialized and how to add nodes to the cluster.

 You have to be aware that Kubernetes installation requires minimum 2 virtual CPU and 2 GB of RAM.
 That is why if you wan to run it in AWS, it wil not work on Free Tier instance t2.micro.
 In my case I was using t3a.medium instance type.
 Infrastructure was build using terraform deployment.

 **You can use this manual for installation in cloud or on premisses.
-If you want to use it on different OS than RedHat make suitable adjustments in commands.**
+If you want to use it on different OS than RedHat, make suitable adjustments in commands.**

 One of the requirement for Kubernetes is disabling swap, run below command: